Algorise-Ltd/helixgraph/sprint_todo.md

 - [ ] Document example Q&A pairs.
 - [ ] List known limitations.
 - [ ] Provide a troubleshooting guide.

+**Part 11: Final Review**
+- [ ] `sprint_plan.md` to check if there is any task not implemented.
+- [ ] Review all tasks in this final and check whether they are properly implemented.
+- [ ] Explain / show to user how each task in this document implemented, ask approval for the implementations.